RedMser/godot-embed-external-editor/README.md

 Create issues for ideas, feedback or bugs.
 Open pull requests if you implemented something.
 All help is appreciated! :)

-If you want to say thanks, then you can instead [donate on GitHub sponsors](https://github.com/RedMser/godot-embed-external-editor).
+If you want to show your appreciation in another way, consider [donating on GitHub sponsors](https://github.com/RedMser/godot-embed-external-editor).